yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 While not a strong effect, these findings support the hypothesis that our fine-grained listening data successfully captures a signal related to the perceived difficulty of the preference decision.

-### 5. Who is using Music Arena?
+### 5. User engagement on Music Arena

-Our analysis shows a classic "long-tail" distribution of user engagement.
+Our analysis shows a long-tail distribution of user engagement.
 A large number of users try the platform by casting just a few votes, while a dedicated group of "power users" contribute a significant number of votes.
 This mix of casual and dedicated users provides a broad and deep set of preference data.

 The table below shows the distribution of votes submitted per user.
 For example, **192 users** have submitted exactly **one vote**, while **the most "power user"** has submitted **49 votes**.